teeramaet/MySecondBrain-Note/2. Literature and Topics Notes/Cloud computing class/Summarize Cloud Midterm.md

 	1. The VM effectively “borrows” virtual time from its future and thus does not disrupt long-term CPU sharing
 2. SEDF
 3. Credit
+	1. For each VM, the scheduler assigns a weight and a cap.
+		1. If cap is 0, then the VM can receive extra time (WC-mode)
+		2. If cap is non-0, it shows the max time it can receive (NWC) 2
-	1. support global load balancing
+	2. support global load balancing
-	2. provide no cpu idle
+	3. provide no cpu idle
 ## best fit of these 3
 Web server: BVT
 iperf: SEDF